DirtyStreetCoder/ExportMermaid2File/README.md

 ### Quick Export
 1. Open a Markdown file containing a Mermaid diagram
 2. Click the export icon in the editor title bar (appears when viewing markdown files)
+3. Select your desired output format (SVG, PNG, or PDF)
-3. Enter the desired output filename
+4. Enter the desired output filename
-4. Your diagram will be exported in the format specified in settings (default: SVG)
+5. Your diagram will be exported in the selected format

 ### Context Menu Export
 1. Right-click anywhere in a Markdown file
 2. Select "Export Mermaid Diagram" from the context menu
+3. Select your desired output format
-3. Enter the desired output filename
+4. Enter the desired output filename
-4. Your diagram will be exported using current settings
+5. Your diagram will be exported using current settings

 ### Command Palette
 1. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
 2. Type "Export Mermaid Diagram"
 3. Press Enter
+4. Select your desired output format
-4. Enter the desired output filename
+5. Enter the desired output filename

 ### Export Settings
 Configure the extension in VS Code settings: